Ceres Imaging gets $25M to intelligently scan crops from above

 Unlike many of the other startups looking to provide analysis of farmers’ crops from above, Ceres Imaging isn’t looking to stick their tech onto drones, instead opting for manned airplanes to carry the substantial proprietary equipment and gather the imagery data in a less automated capacity.

 This data goes beyond naked eye imagery, gathering spectral data that can deliver insights into the water and nutrient content of the crops.
-This data ultimately gives customers in the U.S. and Australia insights on how best to fertilize, water and apply pesticides to their crop with data that identifies early warning signs for damage, the company says.
+This data identifies early warning signs for damage and ultimately gives customers in the U.S. and Australia insights on how best to fertilize, water and apply pesticides to their crop, the company says.